Your morning cuppa

 A dollop of ketchup

-Just under half of us admit our evening meals rarely go without a serving of tomato ketchup, according to a recent report commissioned by the Chilean Blueberry Committee.
-But seven in 10 people don't take into account that just one 1tbsp of tomato sauce contains around 19 calories and 4g sugar.
+Just under half of us admit our evening meals rarely go without a serving of tomato ketchup, according to a report commissioned by the Chilean Blueberry Committee.
+But seven in 10 people don't take into account that just one tablespoon of tomato ketchup contains around 19 calories and 4g sugar.
+This can add up over time, especially if you have it multiple times a day.

 Salad dressing and mayonnaise